Panasonic L1 vs Sony A7S II

-The Panasonic Lumix DMC-L1 and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in February 2006 and September 2015.
+The Panasonic Lumix DMC-L1 and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in February 2006 and September 2015.
 The L1 is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (L1) and a full frame (A7S II) sensor.
-The Panasonic has a resolution of 7.4 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 7.4 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic L1 vs Sony A7S II

 The physical size and weight of the Panasonic L1 and the Sony A7S II are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the L1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is somewhat smaller (4 percent) than the Panasonic L1.
 However, the A7S II is slightly heavier (3 percent) than the L1.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the L1 does not feature any corresponding weather-sealing.